sourcegraph/sourcegraph-public-snapshot/doc/admin/install/migrate-backup.md

 ### Ephemeral data (Redis)

 Short-lived data, including session data and some usage statistics, are stored in Redis.
-These data can all be recreated without backups.
+This data can all be recreated without backups.

 ### External data